10 Cool Things That a VPN Can Do for YouPosted March 24, 2019, 1:49 p.m. by Serina Rajagukguk

 Their website administrators can still trace down your traffic, but it will bring them no further than to the VPN.

-Oh, and before you question if it's ethic or not to do so, please know that your competitors practice the same thing to spy on your business.
+Oh, and before you question if it's ethical or not to do so, please know that your competitors practice the same thing to spy on your business.

 10. Avoid Getting on "The List"